JoshiDG/MarketingCaseStudy/README.md

 Marketing teams wants to send a personalized email to all the customers of a DVD Rental company.
 We need to use SQL to generate the required datapoints to populate the emails.

-## Email

 ![image](https://user-images.githubusercontent.com/92747557/142675368-80fd6045-7095-4cc2-a9f2-373512464070.png)

 ## Structure

-From the email structure above we can extract the following structure.
+From the email  above we can extract the following structure.

 - `TopCategory`
   - You have watched `TC_mnos` movies
-  - That is `TC_avgm` more than the `AVERAGE`
+  - That is `TC_avgd` more than the average
   - That puts you in top `TC_p` percentile
   - Movie Recommendations : `T1`, `T2`, `T3`
 - `SecondCategory`